mauroleos/Amazon-clone-app/README.md

 # Amazon-Clone-app

-This is a Amazon Clone written in Javascript, CSS, and NodeJs.
-It uses React, Bootstrap, ExpressJs as an internal API, and is deployed with Firebase.
+This is a Amazon Clone written in  HTML, CSS, Javascript, and NodeJs.
+It uses React, Bootstrap, ExpressJs as an internal API, and is deployed with Firebase hosting.

 <strong>View application <a href="https://clone-e30b3.web.app//"><b>here</b></a>.</strong>

 <img src="image/amazon-clone.png" alt="image">

 # Summary

 # Author